wagtail/wagtail/docs/reference/pages/panels.md

 #### Collapsing InlinePanels to save space

-Note that you can use `classname="collapsible collapsed"` to load the panel collapsed under its heading in order to save space in the Wagtail admin.
+Note that you can use `classname="collapsed"` to load the panel collapsed under its heading in order to save space in the Wagtail admin.
-See {ref}`collapsible` for more details on `collapsible` usage.

 ### FieldRowPanel